🌙

 "Since 2007.
 At some point I became convinced there was a way to do this without any trust required at all and couldn't resist to keep thinking about it.
 Much more of the work was designing than coding.
 Fortunately, so far all the issues raised have been things I previously considered and planned for."

-6 months before the whitepaper's publication, Szabo indicated a similar notion regarding trust when discussing possible Bit gold improvements:
+Six months before the whitepaper's publication, Szabo indicated a similar notion regarding trust when discussing possible Bit gold improvements:

 Szabo: "This is an interesting idea, something like the idea that the Fed should follow a simple algorithm rather than trying to outguess markets.
 But the real question for beating bit gold is how do we do this without having to put full trust in third parties?
-If we can figure that out, we've come up with something better than bit gold. ("We" as usual on this blog being just whoever wants to explore the possibility, not "the government" :-)"
+If we can figure that out, we've come up with something better than bit gold. ("We" as usual on this blog being just whoever wants to explore the possibility, not the government :-)"

 "Byzantine security is far from perfect.
 In layman terms it just means that when everybody sends everybody else the same message, far more people have to be corrupted in order to fake the message than if the message is sent through one or a few people.
 Thus any given party is trusted only to a very small degree, but there is still that small degree of trust."